-A: It is not the occupation, it is the individual.
-The occupation can be anything.
-If you're focused and you have a dream and you're willing to work to build relationships, you are the person we want in the group.
+A: It is not the occupation; it is the individual.
+The trade can be anything.
+If you're focused and you have a dream, and you're willing to work to build relationships, you are the person we want in the group.

 Q: What if a member gets a referral and does poor work?

 A: BNI operates according to a code of ethics.
 Should a member feel that another member violates this code of ethics in any way, including poor work quality, that member would file a formal complaint with the membership committee who will help the parties through a conflict resolution process.

 Q: What is the cost of joining Rose City BNI?

 A: BNI membership fee is $495.00 per year, plus a one-time $195 registration fee, Required MSP training included and required within 60 days of being inducted (Membership Success Program).